XtremeOwnage/Web/docs/blog/posts/Solar/ac-soft-start.md

 !!! danger
     The electrical wiring inside of your A/C unit can **kill you**.
 Even when the power is disconnected, there can be residual energy stored in its start capacitor.
 This can kill you.

-    If you are not qualified to work on electrical circuits, you should call a licensed electrician, or HVAC specalist to perform the installation for you.
+    If you are not qualified to work on electrical circuits, you should call a licensed electrician, or HVAC specialist to perform the installation for you.

     I am not responsible for injury, death, or loss of property which may occur.
 This unit works well for me, however, your results may vary.